Granddave/site/content/posts/download-jenkins-artifacts.md

 $ wget --auth-no-challenge --user=david --password=11a6b656cac594240285968eaa9347f491 https://...
 ```

-Now it works!
+It works!
 But, it's not really recommended to pass API tokens on the command line since the secret can be easily
 exposed that way, so let's put it in a file.

 ### Security and usability improvements